Liferay CLI Tool

 Enter a name for your new project at the prompt.
 This name is used as the ID.

-Remote App projects are hosted on a remote server that your Liferay DXP instance can access to use as an application.
+Client Extensions are hosted on a remote server that your Liferay DXP instance can access to use as an application.
 Liferay Platform projects are deployable to Liferay DXP/Portal.

 Enter a human readable description of the new project at the prompt.
 The default value is “New Project”.